ra559/cis106/_labs/lab7.md

 <hr>

-## Special Note 1 - Practice navigating the file system
+## Special Note 1 - Regarding your final Exam
 * Focus on the steps you took to answer the challenge questions.
 You will have 1 question in the final that requires the same workflow.

 ## Special Note 2 - Git Command Quick Reference